The Engineering ToolBox Web Google

 1 coulomb = 6.24 1018 electrons

-The charged plates are separated with a dielectric - an insulating medium.
-The electric field strength - the ratio between the potential difference or voltage and the thickness of the dielectric can be expressed as
+If two charged plates are separated with an insulating medium - a dielectric - the electric field strength (potential gradient) between the two plates can be expressed as

 where